Oil nears three-year high after OPEC fireworks

 TECH PROBLEMS

-Japan's Nikkei (.N225) finished up 0.2% but Australia's S&P ASX200 (.AXJO) reversed following the RBA's decision to keep interest rates on hold and Hong Kong (.HSI) marked its sixth day of losses and China's CSI300 (.CSI300) at an almost two-month-low.
+Japan’s Nikkei finished up 0.2% but Australia’s S&P ASX200 reversed following the RBA’s decision to keep interest rates on hold and Hong Kong marked its sixth day of losses and China’s CSI300 at an almost two-month-low.

-It came after the Cyberspace Administration of China ordered an investigation into ride-hailing giant Didi (DIDI.N) just days after it listed on the New York Stock Exchange. read more
+It came after the Cyberspace Administration of China ordered an investigation into ride-hailing giant Didi just days after it listed on the New York Stock Exchange.

 “There is still lingering uncertainty from China’s tech companies and they are prominent in the Asian market, so that could be a cloud for market sentiment,” said Tai Hui, JPMorgan Asset Management chief Asia market strategist.